forgoty/dotfiles/dotfiles/.config/claude/commands/follow-instructions.md

 # Follow Instructions Mode

-Use agent "$1" and strictly follow the instructions provide in $2
+Use agent "$1" and strictly follow the instructions provide in $2.
+IMPORTANT: Highly rely on mcp servers provided.